quietui/quiet/docs/docs/components/icon.md

 ```

 :::danger
-If you choose to change the system library, you must re-implement all of the system icons found in `src/utilities/icon-library.ts`.
-Otherwise, the icons will be absent from the components that use them.
+If you choose to change the system library, you must reimplement _all_ of the system icons found in `src/utilities/icon-library.ts`.
+Otherwise, icons will be absent from the components that use them.
 :::

 ### Bootstrap icons